remix-run/remix-website/data/posts/remix-vs-next.md

 }
 ```

-Since Remix uses HTML `<link rel="prefetch">` (instead of an in memory cache like Next.js) the browser actually makes the requests, not Remix.
+Since Remix uses HTML's `<link rel="prefetch">` (instead of an in memory cache like Next.js) the browser actually makes the requests, not Remix.
 Watching the video you can see how the requests are cancelled as the user interrupts the current fetch.
-Remix didn't have to ship a single character of code for that top-notch handling of asynchrony. #useThePlatform 😎.
+Remix didn't have to ship a single character of code for that top-notch handling of asynchrony. #useThePlatform ... or, uh, #reuseThePlatform 😎?!

 ## Data Mutations

 This is where Remix and Next.js start to look completely different.
 Half of your app code is related to data mutations.
-We think it's time your web framework respected that.
+It's time your web framework respects that.

 **How mutations work in Next.js**: Next.js doesn't do anything for you here. `<button onClick={itsAllUpToYou}>`.
-Typically you'll manage the form's state to know what to post, add an API route to post to, track loading and errors states yourself, revalidate data and propagate changes throughout the UI, and finally deal with errors, interruptions, and race conditions <small>(lol, nobody deals with that stuff)</small>.
+Typically you'll manage the form's state to know what to post, add an API route to post to, track loading and errors states yourself, revalidate data and propagate changes throughout the UI, and finally deal with errors, interruptions, and race conditions <small>(lol, nobody _actually_ deals with that stuff)</small>.

 **How mutations work in Remix**: Remix uses HTML forms.